What is a Short Term Loan?

-Higher Annual Percentage Rate (APR) – These kinds of loans carry a higher interest rate.
+- Higher Annual Percentage Rate (APR) – These kinds of loans carry a higher interest rate.

-> - Unsecured – These loans are mostly unsecured in nature.
+- Unsecured – These loans are mostly unsecured.
 Considering that the borrowing amount, as well as the repayment period, is less, the necessity to have collateral also decreases.

-> - Repayment – Both the principal as well as the interest need to be repaid in full within the term of the loan.
+- Repayment – Both the principal as well as the interest need to be repaid in full within the term of the loan.
 These loans usually have a weekly repayment schedule.

->

-> Top 6 Types of Short Term Loans (with examples)
+Top 6 Types of Short Term Loans (with examples)